 Spinach and Orach

 These related greens taste great and love winter weather.
 Orach is a rich maroon color, so it will provide a colorful splash in your winter garden (along with that red kale you planted).
-In fact, you might look the look so much that you'll hire a Minneapolis handyman to build you some planters so you can grow it as an ornamental and an edible.
+In fact, you might like the look so much that you'll hire a handyman to build you some planters so you can grow it as an ornamental and an edible.
 Like lettuces, they can be harvested a few leaves at a time to keep the plant producing for weeks.

 This plant produces flavorful leaves, and a nice root, to boot!
 You can grow it in cold weather, and it tends to mature extremely rapidly; once the root is big enough, you can pickle it, use it in stir-fries, eat it raw on salads, and more.
 You might as well sow some closely-related radishes while you're at it!